Over and over I have been asked why I started doing this photo blog…it was this scene.

 After I took this photo from just outside the Bell Park, I walked the short distance to the Kotel, the Western Wall.
 I could not get near, as police security barriers were already set up in early afternoon to keep everyone away, even though the Remembrance Day ceremony was not to take place for hours.

 The photo I saw published in the newspapers was of one of men (Arabs?) behind yellow police tape.
-Seems the papers, certainly in Israel, publish what supports their agenda.
+It seems the papers, certainly in Israel, publish what supports their agenda.
 I decided instead of being angry, to take candid photos, real street scenes and share them.
 My hope is that people will appreciate seeing the Real Jerusalem Streets, often the other side of the street from the media, and will share with their friends.

 With President Peres in Brazil,